xchem/xchemalign/README.rst

 Releases       https://github.com/xchem/xchemalign/releases
 ============== ==============================================================

-The prefferred and more reproducible way to use XChemAlign to create a new project is to create an options json:
+The prefferred and more reproducible way to use XChemAlign to create a new project is to create an options json

 .. code:: json
     {